ejuten/crypticCrossword/README.md

 2. `aws configure`
     1. Enter in Access Key ID and Secret Access Key
     2. Default region name: `us-east-2`
+3. Have the AWS owner add your newly created account into the appropriate bucket

 ## DEPLOYING
 `./scripts/deploy_production.sh`